National Party (Pakistan): Founding

-N.P was established in October 2003 when the non-tribal, essentially middle-class Balochistan National Democratic Party (BNDP) led by Mir Hasil Khan Bizenjo, son of the Baloch nationalist Ghaus Bakhsh Bizenjo, merged with the non-tribal middle-class nationalist party Balochistan National Movemment (BNM) led by Dr. Abdul Hayee Baloch.
+N.P was established in October 2003 when the non-tribal, essentially middle-class Balochistan National Democratic Party (BNDP) led by Hasil Bizenjo, son of the Baloch nationalist Ghaus Bakhsh Bizenjo, merged with the non-tribal middle-class nationalist party Balochistan National Movement (BNM) led by Dr. Abdul Hai Baloch.
 It is considered to be the successor of the Kalat National Party.
-Abdul Hayee Baloch became the first chairman of the National Party and Mir Hasil Khan Bizenjo became the secretary general of the new party.
+Abdul Hai Baloch became the first chairman of the National Party and Hasil Bizenjo became the secretary general of the new party.
 In 2008, Abdul Malik Baloch was elected as the party president, and was the Chief Minister of Balochistan between 2013 and 2015.

 Electoral history

 Election boycott

 The party boycotted the 2008 general elections as a protest against the military operation being conducted in the province at the time.
 However, Sanaullah Zehri and his followers decided to contest elections forming a faction called NP Parliamentarians.
 As a result, National Party won one provincial assembly seat with Sanuallah Zehri winning PB-33 Khuzdar-I.